 All seafarers must comply with the minimum rest requirements as per the requirements of MLC 2.3 and MLN 2.3.

-Deficiencies concerning seafarer rest in 2018 included:
+Deficiencies concerning seafarer rest in 2020 included:

-- breach of minimum rest hours: - Schedule of Working arrangements not posted; - incorrect entries recorded that do not correspond to the hours worked.
+- Breach of minimum rest hours;

+- Errors found in calculation of rest hours;

+- Incorrect entries recorded that do not correspond to the hours worked.

 4.7 Seafarer Complaints